-A few years ago our bills were been pouring in.
-Between all my medical costs from my breast cancer treatments, to the vet bills (our dog just had surgery and was doing fine), and the regular monthly household bills had been adding up.
-Therefore, I wanted to learn how to make phone calls to lower your bills.
+A few years ago our bills were pouring in.
+I wanted to learn how to make phone calls to lower your bills.
 So, I thought I would make a few calls and see if there was any way to reduce the bills, even if by just a little.
-I wanted to learn how to make a few calls in order to lower my bills.
+I wanted to learn how to make a few calls to lower my bills.

-In one day, I lowered my monthly bills with 2 easy phone calls!
+One day, I lowered my monthly bills with two easy phone calls!